Martchus/tagparser/README.md

 ## Bugs, stability
 - Matroska files composed of more than one segment aren't tested yet and might not work
-- It is recommend you to create backups before editing because I can not test whether the library works with all kind of files
+- It is recommend to create backups before editing because I can not test whether the library works with all kinds of files (when forcing rewrite a backup is always created)

 ## Build instructions
 The tagparser library depends on c++utilities and is built in the same way.